Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 The correction: Run prevention protocol immediately.
 Every month you delay costs $2K-$3K and makes correction harder.

-How to Prevent the $25K Underpricing Mistake: The 5-Step Value-Based Pricing Protocol
+How To Prevent Underpricing With A 5‑Step Value‑Based Pricing Protocol

-The hardest part isn’t calculating the right price.
-It’s having the courage to charge it when your brain screams, “no one will pay this.”
+The hardest part isn’t working out the right price.
+It’s having the courage to charge it while your brain screams, “no one will pay this.”

-Your fear will rationalize.
-“The market can’t afford it.”
+Your fear starts making excuses: “The market can’t afford it.”
 “I’m not experienced enough.”
 “I’ll lose everyone.”
 “My competitors charge less.”
+These aren’t market signals; they’re fear talking.

 Step 1: Value-Based Initial Pricing (Before Launch)

-Calculate what you charge based on value delivered, not fear or competition.
+Calculate what you charge based on the value you deliver, not on fear or what others charge.

 Worked Example 1: Marketing Consultant